This feature is included in the Professional and Enterprise plans.

 Now click Create outcome and you're on the way!

-2 Choose between Basic outcome and Gauge outcome
+2 Choose between Basic outcome, Gauge outcome or Website Redirect

 Before creating your screen, you'll need to choose which type of outcome screen you want.
-Choose Basic outcome or Gauge outcome from the drop-down menu:
+Choose Basic outcome, Gauge outcome or Website redirect from the drop-down menu:

 Basic outcome and Gauge outcome differ in the way they are illustrated to respondents.